This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Or for the faint-hearted, meet Sweetheart – 5 metres long and safely stuffed – at the Museum and Art Gallery of the NT.
+Or for the faint-hearted, meet Sweetheart, the 5 metres long and safely stuffed croc at the Museum and Art Gallery of the Northern Territory.

-Barra Fishing on the Mary River or Corroboree Billabong
+3. Go Barra Fishing on the Mary River Wetlands or Corroboree Billabong

-A metre-long slab of silver (Barramundi) haunts every fisho’s dreams.
-And in Darwin, dreams come true – on tours, in your own chartered boat and even off the shoreline or jetty.
+A metre-long slab of silver (Barramundi) haunts every fisherman’s dreams.
+And in Darwin, dreams come true – on tours, in your own chartered boat, and even off the shoreline or jetty.

-Barra action is hot in the run-off but can be had all year round.
+Barra action is hot in the run-off, but it’s possible to fish all year round.

 Sculpture, weaving, prints, paintings – all are on show or on sale.

 Try the Didgeridoo Hut, showcasing and selling original, authentic Indigenous artwork; the galleries in Parap; the Museum and Art Gallery of the NT or walk the shoreline in the company of a Larrakia guide to see this country through indigenous eyes.

 5. Learn About War History at the Darwin Military Museum